MennovDijk/McAfee/README.md

 # Introduction
 McAfee Pump and Dump bot.
+Only works for cryptocurrencies listed on Binance or Bittrex.

 Was used around a year ago when John McAfee was pumping and dumping cryptocurrencies from his Twitter account.